OpenBao Compatibility Check: Running Vault + Nomad Patterns with Minimal Changes

 If you treat the network itself as the product, you pick Headscale, because then you steer the control plane with your own IaC discipline.

 Both are valid.
 Just do not accidentally mix the two philosophies.
-"Tailscale, but EU-sovereign" is not a setup that exists in the market today.
+"Tailscale, fully EU-sovereign" still isn't a setup that exists today: even with the control plane in the EU, the vendor sits in Canada and the control plane stays closed-source.
 "Tailscale-grade comfort, but EU-sovereign", however, means Headscale.

 NetBird is the strongest choice when you want an EU-sovereign mesh VPN with clear vendor compliance and the flexibility to switch between cloud and self-host as needed.